 The SPG9000 uses the standard syslog function to record log messages about system status and events.
-Syslog messages can be directed to a remote server using the management network interface.
-Syslog messages are not stored locally in the SPG9000 internal memory, so a remote server must be used to capture log messages.
+Syslog messages can be directed to a remote server using the management network interface, or they can be stored to volatile storage on the SPG9000 and later downloaded to your computer.
+The SPG9000 uses volatile storage for local syslog files to extend the life of the non-volatile memory storage.